CRISES IN THE CAPITALIST SYSTEM

 • Coffee curing plants.

-These were designed to increase both the quality and quantity of raw material exports.
+Processing industries were designed to increase both quality and quantity of raw material exports.

 9. Regional Imbalances in Infrastructure Development.

-Roads and railway lines were built in regions with high agricultural or mineral output, while other areas were neglected.
+Roads and railway lines were built in regions with high agricultural or mineral output, neglecting unproductive areas.

-MEASURES TAKEN BY COLONIAL POWERS TO ALLEVIATE THE IMPACT OF THE GREAT DEPRESSION IN THE COLONIES.
+MEASURES TAKEN BY COLONIAL POWERS TO ALLEVIATE IMPACT OF GREAT DEPRESSION IN AFRICAN COLONIES.

 1. Formation and Expansion of Peasant Cooperative Societies.

-Colonial authorities encouraged the formation of peasant cooperative societies,
+Colonial authorities encouraged formation of peasant cooperative societies,

 to boost cash crop production and stabilize agricultural exports.

-For example, in Tanganyika, the Kilimanjaro Native Cooperative Union (KNCU) was formed in 1932.
-Similarly, the Kagera Coffee Growers Union was established to enhance coffee cultivation among African peasants.
+Kagera Coffee Growers Union was established to enhance coffee cultivation among African peasants in North western Tanganyika.

 Colonial governments intensified forced labor policies and introduced development schemes such as: